chrisbroski/frogeye/README.md

 The *frogeye.js* module currently detects:

-1. Primary motion direction (left, center, right, or none)
+1. Overall brightness of the visual field
 2. Motion location in a 4 x 3 grid
-3. Overall brightness of the visual field
+3. Contrast in one of 3,072 points (64 x 48 grid)
-4. Contrast in one of 3,072 points (64 x 48 grid)
+4. Location of the color that is the closest match to a set target (32 x 24)

 The viewer shows visualizations of this data in a 400 x 300 display:

-1. Red arrows or a dot indicate primary motion direction
+1. Background color is proportional to overall brightness
 2. Translucent green squares represent motion location
-3. Background color is proportional to overall brightness
+3. Plus signs (\+) for areas of contrast
-4. Plus signs (\+) for areas of contrast
+4. Magenta dot for target color location

 ## Hardware